Greetings, my friends, meeting and surpassing all audience expectations every day.

 That's the value in success.

-Is it's it has the ability to inspire others to want to emulate it.
+That's the value in achieving things: it has the ability to inspire others to want to emulate it.

-And you can you can further that along.
+And you can further that along.

 Fight the guilt.

-You d there should be no guilt whatsoever if everything you've come by is genuine.
+There should be no guilt whatsoever if everything you've come by is genuine.

-Now, if you've cheated people out of it, if you've uh stolen from people, it's a whole different game, but you haven't done that.
+Now, if you've cheated people out of it, if you've stolen from people, it's a whole different game, but you haven't done that.

 Doesn't sound like it.